 Read our easy step-by-step tutorial below for how to make your own sponge painted ghosts.
 Make sure to watch our video tutorial inside this post before get started too.

 Supplies you will need:

 - Ghost template <—– Get the craft template HERE

 - paper plate (to pour your paint on)

 - glue stick

 Instructions for creating this easy Ghost Craft

-1. Download and print out the free ghost template.
+1. Download and print out the ghost template.
 Cut out the ghost pattern and use a white colored pencil to trace it onto a black piece of cardstock paper.
 Turn your black cardstock paper over so the traced ghost is face down.